sonic-net/sonic-swss/tests/README.md

 - [Known Issues/FAQs](#known-issues)

 ## Setting up your test environment
-1. System Requirements

-  To set up your test environment, you will need:
+  1. To set up your test environment, you will need:

   - A machine running **Ubuntu 22.04**
   - **Python 3**